Investment Portfolio Simulator

 When making a trade or new investment in the stock market, do you have a good picture of what the portfolio will look like afterwards?
 What will the new portfolio split look like?
 What about portfolio risk?
 Weighted average yield?
 Without a proper tool, it is cumbersome to compute these portfolio parameters.
 Yet it is crucial to do it.
 The pros do it.
 Why shouldn’t you?
 With the Ziggma investment portfolio analysis tools we give you a unique and convenient way to simulate the impacts of trades on your portfolio.

 Employ the Ziggma Portfolio Simulator extensively for a clear picture of your key portfolio parameters.
 It helps you assert that a trade will make your portfolio better.

 - Weight: Largest sector exposure

 - Weighted average yield

 - Weighted average return on equity

 - Weighted average growth rate

-Keep in mind: Always run a investment portfolio simulation
+Keep in mind: Always run an investment portfolio simulator

 when contemplating to make a trade.